-- LATE SUBMISSIONS: Homework, Lab Assignments, and Lab Reports that are submitted after their assigned deadlines will be penalized on a 25% per calendar day basis for Hwk/Lab Assignments and a 10% per calendar day basis for Lab Reports, but with a one-lecture grace period allowed for Hwk/Lab Assignments and a one-week grace period allowed for Lab Reports before any penalties incur.
-After the grace period expires, the penalty will be applied to the assignment for each calendar day past the due-date including the days associated with the grace period. - EXAM CORRECTIONS: Students may submit "corrections" to their exams in order to have a percentage (typically 15%) of the points that they lost due to exam errors added back into their exam score.
+- LATE SUBMISSIONS: Homework, Lab Assignments, and Lab Reports that are submitted after their assigned deadlines will be penalized on a 10% per calendar day basis, but with a one-lecture grace period allowed for Hwk/Lab Assignments and a one-week grace period allowed for Lab Reports before any penalties actually incur.
+After the grace period expires, the 10% penalty will be applied to the assignment for each calendar day past the due-date including the days associated with the grace period. - EXAM CORRECTIONS: Students may submit "corrections" to their exams in order to have a percentage (typically 20%) of the points that they lost due to exam errors added back into their exam score.

 Exam corrections should be submitted within one week after the graded exams were returned to the class.
 Corrections must be completed in a neat and orderly manner and written single-sided on blank sheets of paper that are stapled to the back of the original exam booklet.
 Do not change or make any corrections on the original pages of the exam booklet.